Same Marvel character, two contrasting movies in HULK and THE INCREDIBLE HULK so it looks like we have to examine which green monster is the winner.

-In the run-up to one of the most anticipated movies of the summer, The Avengers, I thought I should catch up on any Marvel films I’d missed and so after watching 2008’s THE INCREDIBLE HULK, it got me thinking about the movie HULK from 2003 based on the same character and before long I realised we had a game of two Hulks on our hands!
+In the run-up to one of the most anticipated movies of the summer, The Avengers, I thought I should catch up on any Marvel films I’d missed and so after watching 2008’s THE INCREDIBLE HULK, it got me thinking about the movie HULK from 2003 based on the same character and before long I realised we had a game of two monsters on our hands!

 It’s been really nice writing this post as it took me back to the five years from 1977-1982 when I was glued to the TV every week watching the marvellous adventures of both Bill Bixby as Dr Bruce Banner and Lou Ferrigno as his alter ego THE INCREDIBLE HULK.
 Great times.
-The two film versions of this Marvel comics character – a mild-mannered scientist who turns into the eponymous creature after being exposed to gamma rays in a lab accident – which came out within five years of each other however have been quite different incarnations.
+The two film versions of this Marvel Comics character – a mild-mannered scientist who turns into the eponymous creature after being exposed to gamma rays in a lab accident – which came out within five years of each other however have been quite different incarnations.
 Without them though, we may not have made it to the eagerly awaited portrayal in the upcoming Avengers extravaganza.

 Ang Lee, the director of HULK, may have initially seemed a somewhat strange choice for a movie following his dramatic work with films such as the award-winning Sense and Sensibility and The Ice Storm.
 But possibly after him helming the huge success that was Crouching Tiger, Hidden Dragon in 2000 which had its fair share of special effects, Marvel felt he was the man for a serious take on this comic character.
 Bryan Singer’s 2000 film X-Men had very successfully mixed dark subject matter alongside fantasy elements and so Marvel head honcho Kevin Feige thought Lee could repeat that.

 I’m always a fan of the more thought-provoking and I loved HULK.
 Looking at how Banner transformed and the past events that haunt both him and his father was a real psychological study of trauma but I could see that the measured pacing, sparse dialogue and less action-oriented movie wouldn’t appeal to everyone.
-And it didn’t, as HULK wasn’t the large-scale hit the studio has obviously hoped it would be.
+But it didn’t, as HULK wasn’t the large-scale hit the studio has obviously hoped it would be.

 So, five years later a reboot appeared in the form of THE INCREDIBLE HULK in an attempt to reinvigorate the franchise, particularly by using the title from the old TV series.
-This time Transporter director Louis Leterrier took over directing duites.
+This time Transporter director Louis Leterrier took over directing duties.
 There was a script by Zak Penn with a nice sprinkling of humour amidst the more dramatic moments and another strong acting ensemble of the beautiful Lord of the Rings alumni Liv Tyler, the amazing Tim Roth, the estimable William Hurt and headed up by the fantastic Edward Norton as Banner.
 Apparently Norton had been recommended for the main role by Lou Ferrigno, saying he reminded the one-time Hulk of his old compadre Bill Bixby.
 Similar to Lee’s film with Bana as its lead, I thought Norton was such a good choice as Banner.
 He’s a fascinatingly deep actor who brings an amazing focus to whatever he does (a good element for Dr Bruce) and although Banner is an intellectual beast, I felt Norton also brought a real visceral element to the movie.

 Although it was termed a reboot, it wasn’t an origins story as the events pick up from where HULK left them with Banner on the run.
 This time though William Hurt’s General Ross (replacing Sam Elliott) has a dangerous sidekick played with a wonderfully twisted purpose by Roth.
 The whole thing moves along at much more of an action-packed pace than HULK and as such, you can see why this made THE INCREDIBLE HULK much more of crowd-pleaser and a success.
 As I feel it was just as accomplished as its predecessor, I can’t really pick a winner in this game – they both deserve their place in the comic book hall of fame.